Online coloring of short interval graphs and two-count interval graphs: Online coloring of 2-count interval graphs

 \subsection{Known interval representation}

-In \cite{cgjmp-24}, Chybowski Sok\'ol et al. present a strategy that forces $5k$ colors on a $(1+\epsilon)$-interval graph with clique number $3k$ for any positive integer $k$ and $epsilon>0$.
-This strategy requires intervals two interval lengths in $[1,1+\epsilon]$ but can be carefully modified use intervals of length in $\{1,1+\epsilon\}$.
-Hence, $\two^+_+\geq\frac{5}{3}$.
-They also present a strategy that forces $7k$ colors on a $(2+\epsilon)$-interval graph with clique number $4k$ for any positive integer $k$ and $epsilon>0$.
-This strategy requires intervals two interval lengths in $[1,2+\epsilon]$.
-However, unlike before this strategy can only be modified to require two interval lengths from an initially present set of three lengths.
-We present a strategy that also force $7k$ colors on an interval graph of clique number $4k$ but only requires two interval lengths to be presented initially.
+In \cite{cgjmp-24}, Chybowska-Sok\'ol et al. present a strategy that forces $5k$ colors on a $(1+\varepsilon)$-interval graph with clique number $3k$ for any positive integer $k$ and $\varepsilon>0$.
+This strategy requires two interval lengths in $[1,1+\varepsilon]$ but can be carefully modified to use intervals of lengths in $\{1,1+\varepsilon\}$.
+They also present a strategy that forces $7k$ colors on a $(2+\varepsilon)$-interval graph with clique number $4k$ for any positive integer $k$ and $\varepsilon>0$.
+This strategy requires two interval lengths in $[1,2+\varepsilon]$.
+This strategy can be modified to use two interval lengths from an initially declared set of three lengths for any given $\omega>0$.
+Any known strategy that forces more than $\frac{7}{4}\omega+o(\omega)$ colors on an interval graph presented with interval representation requires at least three interval lengths.
+We present a strategy that forces at least $8k$ colors on a $2$-count interval graph of clique number $4k$.